 Telephone assessment service (TAS)

+e-RS supports referrals into several different service types; outpatient appointment, assessment or triage services, which could be used to support on-line or telephone consultations.
 One of these service types is the telephone assessment service (TAS).
-The TAS appointment date/time should be agreed with the patient and the process clearly explained, so that the patient understands what method the clinic will be using to contact them, for example via telephone or an online consultation.
+The TAS appointment date/time should be agreed with the patient and the process clearly explained, so that the patient understands what method the clinic will be using to contact them.
+For example, via telephone or an online consultation.

 Use of instructions in the directory of services (DoS)

-Providers should use the ‘Instructions’ section to advise patients of the next steps or how their appointment will be delivered, whether via telephone or online consultation, for example.
+Providers should use the instructions section to advise patients of the next steps or how their appointment will be delivered, whether via telephone or online consultation, for example.

-The EBSX02 extract is now available daily to support providers with the daily management and planning of outpatient referrals, including appointment slot issues or monitoring cancellations etc.
+The EBSX02 extract is now available daily to support providers with the daily management and planning of outpatient referrals, including appointment slot issues or monitoring cancellations, etc.

 Find out more from the reports and extracts pages on our website.